Heritage Rose flowers

 Hardiness Zone: 5a

 This rose has a truly delicious fragrance that emanates from its clear pink tea-like flowers that fade to ivory at the outer petals, a reliable repeat bloomer; all roses need full sun and well-drained soil

 Heritage Rose is covered in stunning fragrant pink flowers with white overtones at the ends of the branches from late spring to late summer.
 The flowers are excellent for cutting.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The oval compound leaves turn yellow in fall.
-The fruit is not ornamentally significant.

 Heritage Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.